ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   Cradle
-birth_location: '{"type":"Point","coordinates":[7.0542619,5.4783457]}'
-action: "Chuzzykeys develops his skills by practicing and listening to music every day. "
+action: "develops his skills by practicing and listening to music every day"
 ---